Breaks and movement for productivity: the science-backed framework

 Some jobs have genuine constraints.
 If you’re on customer support chat with live customers, you can’t just disappear for 20 minutes.
 If you’re managing a classroom, you can’t take a walk.

 Micro-breaks still count.
-A 2-minute walk to the water fountain, 3 minutes of stretching, 5 minutes of pacing while on a call — these add up.
-You don’t need one continuous 20-minute break.
+A 2-minute walk to the water fountain, 3 minutes of stretching, or 5 minutes of pacing while on a call all add up.
+You do not need one continuous 20-minute break.
 You need the cumulative movement.

 Use naturally-occurring breaks.
-Between customers, between classes, during lunch if you have it — use those moments for movement rather than for sitting.
+Between customers, between classes, or during lunch if you have it, use those moments for movement rather than for sitting.

 Ramon’s take